 Protect these tropical plants from high winds, and provide winter protection to the crowns in cold areas.

-In areas with cold winters, it’s a good idea to mulch heavily around and over these plants through the winter months.
+In areas with cold winters, it’s a good idea to mulch heavily in late fall around and over Red Hot Pokers through the winter months.

 Do not cut back spent leaves at the end of the growing season.

 Tie them together over the crown of the plant to give it some protection during the cold winter months.